pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 `$ cd /home/<local filepath>/aks-demo`

-1. Create namespaces in preparation for the pega.yaml and addons.yaml deployments.
+11. To create namespaces in preparation for the pega.yaml and addons.yaml deployments, enter:

 ```yaml
 $ kubectl create namespace mypega